Helmholtz Software Award

 Evaluation completed

-The evaluation of the software projects submitted for the first competition has been completed and the winners have been announced.
-The organizers of the prize would like to thank all the teams that took part and congratulate the winners.
-The award ceremony will take place at the Helmholtz Information and Data Science Incubator Conference from November 27 to 29, 2024.
+The evaluation of the software projects submitted for the second competition has been completed and the winners have been announced.
+The prize commitee would like to thank all the teams that took part and congratulates the winners.
+The award ceremony took place at the Helmholtz Information and Data Science Incubator Conference on November 24, 2025.

 Congratulations to the winners